 Next, I use closely spaced black-inked lines to create even more depth- adding texture to the colored shading already added.

 That’s it!
-Sometimes, like in the video below, I use a *N0 Copic to add shading around the lower left of the outside of the banner, and N2 Copic to create distinct shading on the reverse side of the banner, but I’ll save that instructional for another post (though, if you watch the video below you’ll get a sneak peek at both.)
+Sometimes, like in the video below, I use a *N0 Copic to add shading around the lower left of the outside of the banner, and N2 Copic to create distinct shading on the reverse side of the banner, but I’ll save that instructional for another day (though, if you watch the video below you’ll get a sneak peek at both.)

 While I prefer grey Copic markers for grey shading, these illustration markers aren’t a great fit for a student budget.
 For a cheaper option, try the Zebra MildLiner in Grey (essentially, a grey highlighter available in singles from Amazon).
 Though it doesn’t blend, it works perfectly fine for creating basic drop-shadows.
 Experiment with this grey highlighter and crosshatching for a shaded gradient effect.

 Using Ink and Grey Highlighter to Bring Creative Challenge to Coloring Pages

 During the 2016 presidential election, my graduate school night class set out coloring book pages of the 50 states of the United States.
 Though a very kind gesture, I knew that to keep my mind occupied and not-too-anxious through the tension of the long evening, I needed something a little more consuming than filling in blank spaces with solid colors.

 Instead of simply filling in the coloring book page with colored pencil, I used a fine point sharpie pen to create a unique texture or pattern within each state.
 In the final hour of class I used a set of blendable grey alcohol based grey markers to add depth and shading to my pencil textures.
 Using a black pen and grey highlighter markers to create this doodle of 50 states created depth and interest without color.